karimagnusson/kuzminki-zio-2/README.md

 #### Only Postgres
 Kuzminki supports only Postgresql.
 It could be adapted for use with other databases if there is interest in that.
 But given that it has support for many postgres specific features, support for another database would require it’s own project rather than a size fits all approach.
 Therefore, at the moment the goal is to deliver a good library for Postgres.
 That being said, there are other Postgres compatible databases that work with Kuzminki.
 For example CockroachDB.
 For those looking to scale up, it might be a good choice.

-Take a look at [kuzminki-zhttp-demo](https://github.com/karimagnusson/kuzminki-zhttp-demo) for an example of a REST API using this library and [zio-http](https://github.com/dream11/zio-http)